project-ncl/manipulator-groovy-examples/README.md

 =====

 Currently this project comes with two sample groovy scripts ( with API completion enabled ) and two sample tests to demonstrate the application of those scripts.
 The project should be imported into IntelliJ as a new project and it should use the Maven model it setup the structure.

+For a breakdown of existing scripts please see [this](https://github.com/project-ncl/manipulator-groovy-examples/blob/master/SCRIPT_INDEX.md)

 Contributions
 =============